GSA/digitalgov.gov/content/topics/privacy/_index.md

 title: "Privacy"
 deck: "As agencies carry out their diverse missions, they must also respect and protect personally identifiable information (PII)."

 summary: "For the public to trust government institutions, they need to know that their personal information is secure, and will be used only for legitimate purposes.
-Some people may be especially vulnerable to privacy violations that can put them at risk of discrimination, harassment, or even physical harm.
+Privacy violations can put people at risk for identity theft, fraud, discrimination, harassment, or even physical harm.
 By following federal rules and regulations regarding the collection, use, and disclosure of personal information, agencies can mitigate risks to their customers."

 # Weight
 weight: 2